BlackBerry Style

-The BlackBerry Style 9670 is a mobile phone developed by Research In Motion.
-The Style is BlackBerry's first flip phone with a full QWERTY keyboard.
-It was BlackBerry's second phone to ship with the BlackBerry 6.0 operating system.
+The BlackBerry Style 9670 is a clamshell-style mobile phone developed by Research In Motion.
+The Style is the first BlackBerry flip phone with a full QWERTY keyboard and their second overall following BlackBerry Pearl 8220.
+It was also BlackBerry's second phone to ship with the BlackBerry 6.0 operating system.
 The Style earned a CNET Editors' Rating of Very Good with a mention of the phone's impressive call quality.

 The Style was discontinued from the Boost Mobile lineup in October 2011.